l7mp/stunner/README.md

    resource into Kubernetes.

    In the below example, we open a STUN/TURN listener service on the UDP listener port 3478.
-   STUnner will automatically expose this listener on a public IP address and port (by creating a [LoadBalancer service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) for each Gateway), await clients to connect to this listener and, once authenticated, forward client
+   STUNner will automatically expose this listener on a public IP address and port (by creating a [LoadBalancer service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) for each Gateway), await clients to connect to this listener and, once authenticated, forward client